Russian Painting (c.1825-1917)

 Levitan constantly strove to improve his work, its texture, line and colour; he ended by attaining real mastery.
 In the words of Alexander Benois, Levitan "rendered the inexplicable charm of our humble poverty, the shoreless breadth of our virginal expanses, the festal sadness of the Russian autumn and the enigmatic call of the Russian spring.
 There are no human beings in his pictures, but they are permeated with the deep emotion that floods the human heart face to face with the sanctity of the whole".

 Another outstanding exponent of landscape painting was Valentin Serov, a pupil of Repin.
 His genius was of the first order, and his conception of beauty peculiarly keen.
 Above all, he sensed deeply and expressed with amazing clarity the very individual spirit and culture of Russia.
-His landscapes are as realistic, as poetic and as revealing as those of Eugene Boudin (1824-98); his greatest portrait paintings are as lovely and as vivid as those of Renoir (1841-1919).
+His landscapes are as realistic, as poetic and as revealing as those of Eugene Boudin (1824-98); (see: Characteristics of Impressionist Painting) his greatest portrait paintings are as lovely and as vivid as those of Renoir (1841-1919).
 Their historical value is especially great, for, regardless of his personal aloofness and his liberal views, everyone of any importance in Tsarist Russia sat for Serov, yet not one of the resulting paintings has anything of the official portrait about it; each is a sincere and illuminating document.

 The third great individualist of the period, Mikhail Vrubel, was a curious, tragic, but profoundly inspired genius.
 He experienced something more intense than, yet nevertheless akin to, William Blake's strange imaginings, though he was a far greater artist.
 His passionate religious paintings, with their astounding technical skill and their turbulent tenseness, are among the world's masterpieces; they are as convincing, as exciting as El Greco's.
 His imaginative works - for example, his picture of "Pan" - ring as true and are as soul-stirring as his superb portraits, as ardent as his extremely accomplished sculptures, as ecstatic as his theatrical work.
 All his output is impregnated with his genius, his idealism, his passionate gropings after perfection.
 His personality was too complex and his art too individual to result in a following, but for this very reason his: place is with the giants of 19th century European painting.
 His genius was no less than theirs, even though, like Van Gogh's, his spirit was a more deeply tormented one.
 Unlike Van Gogh, however, even the most agonizing of his hallucinations were transformed into visions by his innate spirituality.
 Vrubel was deeply appreciated by his contemporaries, who, although unwilling and unable to emulate it, were fully aware of the astonishing beauty of his work.